 - L1 = 16 inches (42cm)

-- L3 = 38 inches (97cm) total consisting of two pieces of half that length.
+- L3 = 38 inches (97cm) total consisting of two pieces, each of half that length.

 If you look at Figure 3 you will see J2, which is connected to the DF antenna and J3, which is connected to the receiver and separating the two is C7, a 47pF capacitor: C7 is too small to effectively pass our audio-frequency antenna switching signal and is thus able to prevent it from entering the front end of our receiver.